 Researchers reported that at baseline, amikacin minimum inhibitory concentrations (MIC), the lowest concentration of amikacin that inhibits MAC growth, were similar across treatment arms and across evaluated geographic regions.
 The percentage of patients achieving culture conversion was similar for patients who had MAC isolates with amikacin MIC values ranging from 8 μg/mL to 64 μg/mL.
 Additionally, conversion rates were similar for patients with M. avium and M. intracellulare, and across geographic regions studied in CONVERT.
 MAC isolates with postbaseline amikacin MIC > 64 μg/mL were found in 7.7% of patients and were associated with low culture conversion rates; no patients with concurrent macrolide resistance achieved culture conversion.

-The following data were presented at the CHEST Annual Meeting, October 6-10 in San Antonio:
+The following data were presented at the CHEST Annual Meeting,

 Relationship Between In Vitro Clarithromycin Susceptibility and Sputum Culture Conversion with Add-on Amikacin Liposome Inhalation Suspension (ALIS) for Treatment of Refractory Mycobacterium avium Complex (MAC) Lung Disease